Bassist, record producer and songwriter, Colin Bass has worked in a wide range of musical fields with a diverse range of international artists.

 In 1972 he teamed up with songwriter Ernie Graham to form Clancy, one of the original London "pub-rock" bands, with whom he recorded two albums for Warner Bros records, featuring some of his first original (but not very good) compositions .

 In 1976 he joined the Steve Hillage Band for an extensive tour in Europe and the USA and in 1979 he joined the progressive-rock band Camel, recording a number of albums and touring world-wide until the band’s farewell tour in 2003.
 In 2013 Camel leader Andy Latimer, having recovered from a lengthy period of illness, took the band back on the road.
-A second tour took place in 2014, playing to sold-out venues across Europe.
+Further tours took place in 2014 and 2015, playing to sold-out venues across Europe.

 From 1984 to 1992 he was also a core figure in the pioneering “World Music” group 3 Mustaphas 3, recording five albums, tirelessly touring the world and collaborating with artists such as Ofra Haza, Stella Chiweshe, Dembo Konte & Kausu Kuyateh and The Rinken Band.